ParthMiyani/pnyx-app/deliverables/D1/planning.md

   - Lance: Frontend developer, Team manager
   - Thomas: Frontend/Backend Developer.
   - Vidhi: Frontend/Backend developer
+  - Shakeeb: Frontend/Backend devloper
 * What can each member contribute to the team?
 (Assignment 1, Q9):
   - Maroosh: I have experience in HTML, CSS, JavaScript, SQL (Postgres), Python, and Java (though I might need a refresher with Java).
 I am currently taking CSC309, so I should be helpful in web programming by learning React, Django, and RESTful APIs.
 I am also a highly motivated individual and work well in a team setting.
 I am open to communication and receptive to advice and suggestions.
   - Thomas: Learning backend and frontend at the moment so I may be able to contribute more in those field for the team.
 Highly active online to recieve and give feedback.
   - Vidhi: I have experience in Python, and HTML, CSS, Javascript, React, SQL and web dev so I can contribute to frontend, backend and database
+  - Shakeeb: I possess a well-rounded background in both Frontend and Backend development.
+My expertise includes utilizing Python (+ Flask) and Java for Backend development, coupled with proficiency in HTML, CSS, ReactJS, and RESTful APIs for Frontend developemnt.
+Currently learning Django.

 **I NEED HELP ANSWERING THESE 2 QUESTIONS BELOW**